linode/manager/docs/development-guide/02-component-structure.md

 Components should, in most cases, come with their own unit test, although they can be skipped if an e2e suite is covering the functionality.
 Utilities should almost always feature a unit test.

+#### Security

+Consider whether the component is displaying data that may be sensitive, such as IP addresses or personal contact information.
+If so, make use of the `MaskableText` component or `masked` property of the `CopyTooltip` to hide this data for users who choose to 'Mask Sensitive Data' via Profile Settings.

 #### Styles

 - With the transition to MUI v5, the [`styled`](https://mui.com/system/styled/) API, along with the [`sx` prop](https://mui.com/system/getting-started/the-sx-prop/), is the preferred way to specify component-specific styles.